sei-cfrank/CVIntro/README.md

 # HandsOnCV
-Repo for CMU-SEI AI Division "Hands-On Computer Vision" course
+Repo for CMU-SEI AI Division "Hands-On Computer Vision" course for Gauntlet Delivery (No Pis)

 ## Virtual environment setup from command line
 1. cd into the top level of this repo